After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 It suits small tanks and it can absolutely grow SPS corals.

-The lower watt version is usually to be used in soft coral nano-reefs, but again, that correlates with the depth of your aquarium.
+The lower watt version is to be used in soft coral nano-reefs, but again, that correlates with the depth of your aquarium.
 If your tank is between 8 and 12 inches deep then you’ll have no issues growing SPS species.

 The tricky part is that most of the time when you have a wider tank you’d have to buy 2 or 3 depending on the length of your aquarium.

 I give additional guidance on that in my setup recommendation section below.